Two weeks ago I mentioned I was part of a cool DIY project/contest/challenge with some amazing bloggers.

 And sadly, we lost a friend while doing this renovation.

 You were good to us.

-This dresser was purchased for Annie’s room while I was preggo with Ellie.
+We purchased this dresser for Annie’s room while I was preggo with Ellie.

-It lasted through a 7-11-year-olds’ wrath then went on to live with a 4-5 year old traumatizing it.
+It lasted through a 7-11-year-olds’ wrath then lived with a 4-5-year-old traumatizing it.

 Until it came apart at the seams, literally, while we were painting in here.